subiloble/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+**Notes about entries in Mentorstack**:

+* Each student entry in Mentorstack must have valid parameters for the following:
+  - Name
+  - Gender
+  - Phone
+  - Email
+  - Subject

+* Students must have 1 or more subjects, each subject can be marked as finished or unfinished.
+* Students can be archived, in which case they will be moved to the archive list where they cannot be edited.
+* Two student entries are considered the same entry if they have the same Name (case-sensitive).
+* Mentorstack does not allow duplicate entries.
+  - `Alex Yeoh` is a duplicate of `Alex Yeoh`, but is a different entry from `alex yeoh`.

-* If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
+If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </box>

 ### Viewing help : `help`